FelixSchramm/data_science_education/README.md

-# Data Science Professional Development Program
+# Data Science Full-Time Training by DataScientest

 This repository documents the curriculum and projects for a comprehensive 4-month intensive program in Data Science.
 The program is designed to provide a strong foundation in the key areas of data science, from programming fundamentals to advanced machine learning and MLOps.